Hans Holbein the Younger: England, 1526–1528

 Holbein broke his journey towards Antwerp, where he delivered a recommendation from Erasmus to Pieter Gillis.
 In Antwerp, he also bought some oak panels and may have met the painter Quentin Matsys.
 Gillis then seemed to have sent Holbein to the Court of England, where Sir Thomas More welcomed him to and found him a series of commissions.
 "Your painter, my dearest Erasmus," he wrote, "is a wonderful artist".
 Holbein painted the famous Portrait of Sir Thomas More and another of More with his family.
 The group portrait, original in conception, is known only from a preparatory sketch and copies by other hands.
 According to art historian Andreas Beyer, it "offered a prelude of a genre that would only truly gain acceptance in Dutch painting of the seventeenth century".
 Seven fine-related studies of More family members also survive.

 During this first stay in England, Holbein worked largely for a humanist circle with ties to Erasmus.
 Among his commissions was the portrait of William Warham, Archbishop of Canterbury, who owned a Holbein portrait of Erasmus.
 Holbein also painted the Bavarian astronomer and mathematician Nicholas Kratzer, a tutor of the More family whose notes appear on Holbein's sketch for their group portrait.
 Although Holbein did not work for the King during this visit, he painted the portraits of courtiers such as Sir Henry Guildford and his wife Lady Mary, and of Anne Lovell, identified in 2003 or 2004 as the subject of Lady with a Squirrel and a Starling.
 In May 1527, "Master Hans" also painted a panorama of the siege of Thérouanne for the visit of French ambassadors.
-With Kratzer, he devised a ceiling covered in planetary signs, under which the visitors dined.
+With Kratzer, he devised a ceiling covered in planetary signs, under which the visitors to Greenwich Palace dined.
 The chronicler Edward Hall described the spectacle as showing "the whole Earth, environed with the sea, like a very map or cart".